Energy: RES

 Cyprus currently operates a scheme for the production of electricity from RES for own use, which includes installations of net-metering photovoltaic (PV) systems with capacity of up to 10 kW for all consumers, net-billing RES systems (mainly PV and Biomass) with a capacity of up to 10 ΜW for commercial and industrial consumers, and off-grid RES systems with no limit in total capacity.
 For the installation of net-metering PVs in households, the government is offering subsidies intended to encourage further RES installations by reducing the recuperation period of their investments.

-In addition, two successful support schemes for the installation of RES systems that will operate in the competitive electricity market have been implemented in the period 2017-2019.
+In addition, two successful support schemes for the installation of RES systems that will operate in the competitive electricity market were implemented in the period 2017-2019.
 In the first scheme 114.5 MW PV systems, 2.3 MW Biomass systems and 12.5 MW from a wind park have been approved, and in the second scheme 259 MW from PV parks.

-Cyprus’ energy policy has created financial support for RES projects, and a special fund was created aiming to support RES and energy saving investments in Cyprus, with revenue derived from consumers paying a ‘green tax’ levied on electricity bills (currently at €0.005 per kWh and €0.0025 per kWh for vulnerable groups).
+Cyprus’ energy policy is providing financial support to RES projects, and a special fund was created aiming to support RES and energy saving investments in Cyprus, with revenue derived from consumers paying a ‘green tax’ levied on electricity bills.
+However, with inflation and the rise in fuel prices the implementation of the ‘green tax’ has been delayed until early 2024.

-The country’s national grid system needs upgrading as it has certain fundamental and technical limitations affecting RES penetration and reliability.
-However, studies by the International Renewables Agency (IRENA) concluded that using the existing system, renewable energy and mostly solar, could provide 25% to 40% of Cyprus’ total electricity supply by 2030 and bring costs down significantly.
+Cyprus has announced a plan to upgrade its national grid system to promote higher RES penetration and reliability.
+Studies by the International Renewables Agency (IRENA) concluded that using the existing system, renewable energy and mostly solar, could provide 25% to 40% of Cyprus’ total electricity supply by 2030 and bring costs down significantly.
 This can be increased further by implementing RES installations with storage capability through competitive bidding, with the Cyprus Energy Regulatory Authority (CERA) currently working on the required regulatory framework.
+In addition, the Energy Ministry has announced a plan for the installation of central energy storage systems and has allocated a budget of €40 million for that purpose.
+In addition, the Great Sea Interconnector project (formerly known as the EuroAsia Interconnector) is now progressing to construction and is expected to bring more solutions down the pipeline to help increase the use of RES in Cyprus.

 Transition through LNG

 A key hurdle for Cyprus to overcome is its high dependency on fossil fuels for energy – with one of the biggest shares within the EU.
 This makes it crucial for the country to develop both its renewable energy sources and natural gas, the cleanest of the fossil fuels, as a transitional fuel.
+Plans are afoot to achieve that.

-The Natural Gas Public Company (DEFA), as the sole importer and distributor of natural gas on the island, announced tenders in 2018 for the construction of the required infrastructure at Vassilikos.
-This was successful and in December 2019 DEFA signed a landmark deal with a Chinese-led consortium to build a €290 million LNG import terminal at Vassilikos.
-Construction was supposed to start in 2020, but the project has experienced severe delays.
-This was followed by a separate tender for the procurement of LNG with 23 companies expressing interest to participate, of which five bidders qualified for the Master Sales Agreement (MSA) award process.
-Cyprus intends to import approximately 0.5 billion cubic metres (bcm) through Gas Sale Purchase Agreements (GSPAs) for three to four years, with the option to purchase LNG from SPOT markets – markets where commodities are traded for immediate delivery.
-Progressively, the project will include the introduction and use of natural gas by the transport, industry and energy sectors in Cyprus.
+The Natural Gas Public Company (DEFA), as the sole importer and distributor of natural gas on the island, is managing the construction of the required LNG import infrastructure at Vasilikos by a Chinese-led consortium.
+The project experienced severe delays, some of them caused by the Covid-19 pandemic, but DEFA has confirmed that the project will be completed by the end of 2024.
+Following the launch of a separate tender for the procurement of LNG, five bidders were selected for the Master Sales Agreement (MSA) award process.
+Cyprus intends to import approximately 0.5 billion cubic metres (bcm) through Gas Sale Purchase Agreements (GSPAs), with the option to purchase LNG from SPOT markets – markets where commodities are traded for immediate delivery.
+Once completed, progressively, the project will include the introduction and use of natural gas by the transport, industry, and energy sectors in Cyprus.

 These are all positive developments, but there continues to be untapped potential in terms of renewable energy production, and international interest in developing the sector in Cyprus is expected to increase considerably in the coming years.
 This investment is also crucial in order for Cyprus to achieve its targets – and further open up the field for companies with expertise in renewables.

-A limitation in realising the full solar power potential of the island is lack of electricity storage.
 There is a drive to increase use of battery systems, to store excess energy and create a ‘powerbank’.
 The first energy storage system, 30 kW/50 kWh, was connected to the electricity system in Nicosia in 2018.
 Cyprus became the testing ground for an innovative community project delivered by a German electric utility company Autarsys, where 30 kW/50 kWh was connected to a conventional distribution substation in Nicosia.
 The project provided the opportunity to interact with real battery systems and gather knowledge about their operation, branding the efforts as a success.
 State-of-the-art high-voltage lithium-ion batteries were used, and the battery system provided services to the distribution network – such as power balancing, network and frequency support – as well as essential services that stabilise and protect the seamless operation of the power network.
 The project received funding from the European Union’s Interreg Mediterranean research and innovation programme under the project StoRES.

 Another innovative EU project, also under the StoRES initiative, involving Cyprus, Greece, Italy, Spain and Portugal is supporting the development of optimal policy for the effective integration of energy storage systems.
 It aims to boost photovoltaic (PV) self-consumption in the Mediterranean region, while solving market, technical, grid and tariff issues without compromising grid stability and reliability.
-Meanwhile, the University of Cyprus (UCY) is developing a 10 MWp photovoltaic park inside the United Nations buffer zone in Nicosia, supported by European funds.
-The first stage of the project will include 5 MWp of PV capacity with 2.35 MWh of battery storage, with plans to conduct testing for a blockchain program.

-The University of Cyprus (UCY) is set to construct its second solar panel park ‘Apollon’ with assistance from the EAC to establish UCY as completely energy self-sufficient.
-Set to become the island’s first ‘green area’, the photovoltaic park will have a peak output of 10 MW coupled with battery storage of 2 MWh capacity, making it the island’s largest self-sufficient renewable energy facility.
-The University already covers around 15% of its electricity needs through photovoltaics with around 400 kWp already installed on a number of university buildings and the ‘Phaethon’ PV park made up of 1,645 solar panels with the capacity to produce 632,000 kWh of electric energy annually.
+Set to become the island’s first ‘green area’, the photovoltaic park will be the island’s largest self-sufficient renewable energy facility.
+The University already covers around 15% of its electricity needs through PV power with around 400 kWp already installed on a number of university buildings and the ‘Phaethon’ PV park made up of 1,645 solar panels with the capacity to produce 632,000 kWh of electric energy annually.

 Central to this flagship project is the work of the University’s FOSS Research Centre for Sustainable Energy, which carries out cutting-edge research in the field of renewable sources of energy, with emphasis on solar energy, smart grids, smart buildings, grid integration and enabling technologies.
 FOSS has been highly successful in competing for funds, so far securing €16 million from more than 50 EU, national and industrial-funded projects.
 Well-known international players in the field of energy such as Honeywell, Hanwa Q Cells, Gantner Instruments, and IBM amongst other leading international brands are already collaborating with FOSS and are testing their products in Cyprus.